SupaHaka/GCP/README.md

 gsutil - scripts for using in datalabs
-%%storage - scripts for using in datalabs datalab.bigquery - scripts using in datalabs
+%%storage - scripts for using in datalabs datalab.bigquery - scripts used in datalabs